santaclz/OogaBooga/README.md

 # Why?

 The purpose of this project is to learn how compiler works and to get better at understanding assembly code.
-Also, this is my first Rust program, I just jumped straight into making a compiler with it, so far it's a great learning experience.
+Also, this is my first Rust program, I just jumped straight into making a compiler with it, so don't expect super high quality code.
 For the sake of learning I will not be using any dependencies which would aid me in parsing the source code (RegEx, other parsers...).

 ## Platform